M4A1 SOPMOD Block 2 Clone Build 2026: Strict & Practical Lists header image

 Three categories on the issued rifle do not have a one-to-one civilian SKU.
 Either lane has to substitute, and the strict lane has to be honest about it.

 The Colt M4A1 lower.
 Civilian Colt M4A1 lowers are not commercially sold, the M4A1 mark and full-auto selector are restricted.
-The Aero Precision M4E1 forged 7075-T6 lower is the standard civilian substitute and is what the strict-lane FSP URG path uses underneath the DD upper.
-Roll-mark purists call this against a true strict clone, but there is no commercially available alternative.
+The FN 15 Military Collector M4 forged 7075-T6 lower is the closest civilian substitute and is what the FSP URG path uses underneath the DD upper.
+FN holds the U.S. M4 contract and applies its military M4 roll mark, so the receiver reads correct on a finished clone.
+Roll-mark purists note it is still not a Colt mark, but no commercial Colt M4A1 lower exists.

 The AN/PEQ-15 ATPIAL.
 The full-power military PEQ-15 is ITAR-restricted under the United States Munitions List and cannot be sold to civilians.
 The Steiner DBAL-A3 civilian variant uses a Class I eye-safe IR pointer rather than the Class IIIb full-power IR laser issued to military units, but it is built by the same Steiner laser shop and carries the same housing, switch layout, and dual-laser format.
 The OTAL-C is the practical-lane step down.